Skip to Main Content

 What does a 1st Assistant Director do in New Zealand?

-The 1st AD runs the set — managing the shooting schedule, coordinating all departments, and ensuring the director focuses on creative decisions.
-In New Zealand, the 1st AD also manages DOC national park permits, coordinates iwi consultation for culturally significant locations, and plans around weather-dependent mountain and coastal shoots.
+Here is the breakdown.
+The 1st AD runs the set — managing the shooting schedule, setting up all departments, and making sure the director focuses on creative decisions.
+In New Zealand, the 1st AD also manages DOC national park permits, sets up iwi consultation for culturally major locations, and plans around weather-dependent mountain and coastal shoots.

 What's the difference between 1st and 2nd AD?